urbit/shrub/pkg/arvo/neo/cod/std/src/fil/counter.md

 ```

 ### /con/node-counter-diff.hoon
 This is a more straightforward conversion from a dynamic XML node (in this case, HTMX), to a `%counter-diff`.
-Using the [manx-utils](https://github.com/tinnus-napbus/manx-utils) Hoon library for brevity, we extract the XML node’s `head` attribute (which has been converted to the term `%inc` on its way here) and use that to form the `%counter-diff`, which is `[%inc ~]`.
+Using a modified version of the [manx-utils](https://github.com/tinnus-napbus/manx-utils) Hoon library for brevity, we extract the XML node’s `head` attribute and use that to form the `%counter-diff`, which is `[%inc ~]`.

 ```hoon
 /@  node          ::  manx